-- 16 games (eight in Fall 2018, eight in Spring 2019) in MAYSA leagues.
+- Eight games in MAYSA leagues.
 Half of the games will be in Oregon, with the other half in Madison-area communities.
 Most games on weekends.

 - Teams can choose to play in tournaments (at an additional cost).

 - Parent volunteer coaches are needed - soccer and/or coaching experience is preferred, but not required.
 Free coaching courses and assistance will be available during the season.

 - Girls can choose to play on all-girls teams or on coed/boys teams.

 - Games will be 7v7 (six field players plus a goalkeeper)

 - Per U.S. Soccer guidelines, a "buildout line" will be used.
 The buildout line is used to promote playing the ball out of the back in an unpressured setting.
 When the goalkeeper has the ball, either during play or from a goal kick, the opposing team must move behind the buildout line.
 Once the opposing team is behind the buildout line, the goalkeeper can pass, throw or roll the ball to a teammate.
 After the ball is put into play, the opposing team can then cross the buildout line and play resumes.